RubixML/ML/docs/preprocessing.md

 ```

 ## Transform a Single Column
 Sometimes, we just want to transform a single column of the dataset.
-In the example below, we use the `transformColumn()` method on the dataset object to perform a log transformation to a specified column offset by passing it a callback function to apply to each value in the column.
+In the example below, we use the `transformColumn()` method on the dataset object to perform a log transformation to a specified column offset by passing it the `log1p()` callback function to apply to each value in the column.

 ```php
 $dataset->transformColumn(6, 'log1p');